MdSadiqMd/FlyMate-Flights-Service/README.md

    npx sequelize model:generate --name Airplane --attributes modelNumber:string,capacity:integer
    ```

    Note: The generated model will be in JavaScript.
-To convert it to TypeScript, manually remove the `id` field in the converted code by AI, as migrations will internally create the `id`.
+To convert it to TypeScript, manually remove the `id` field in the converted code (in init) by AI, as migrations will internally create the `id`.

 ## Editing Models